Skip to main content

 Validation

-The validation options (validator and fields – see Validation for more information) only affect the output when format is not "json" or "json_without_ids".
-If the validator function returns false, the fallbackExpression will be returned.
-Otherwise, groups and rules marked as invalid (either by the validation map produced by the validator function or the result of the field-based validator function) will be ignored.
+Validation options (validator and fields – see Validation) only affect output when format is not "json" or "json_without_ids".
+If the validator function returns false, the fallbackExpression is returned.
+Otherwise, groups and rules marked as invalid (by the validation map from the validator function or field-based validator function) are ignored.

 Example: